TheMagicSoup/kurohige/README.md

 Commands include:
 - A dynamic help command
 - A message of the day command that can be updated via Discord chat
-- Magic eightball command
+- A magic eightball command
+- A tags system

 &nbsp;
 And a majority of it's commands are dedicated to webscraping for images like:
 - Super Smash Bros.
 Ultimate character renders
 - King of Fighters XV character renders
-- One Piece episodes & wiki entries
+- Anime & manga chapters, episodes & wiki entries
 - YouTube thumbnails

 &nbsp;
-More coming soon...
+<b>More coming soon...</b>

 ![BLACKBEARD JOLLY ROGER](https://static.wikia.nocookie.net/onepiece/images/b/b4/Blackbeard_Pirates%27_Jolly_Roger.png)